bfaria13/Pruning_approaches/README.md

 `git clone https://github.com/VainF/Torch-Pruning.git`

+_Next update will contain:_

 - In the notebook `Iterative_pruner.ipynb`, a iterative pipeline is proposed to prune Resnet models and recovering accuracy by KD.

-- Two different policies to choose filters to prune were compared.
+- Comparison of different policies to choose filters to prune.

 - A backward pruning pipeline gives better compression ratio without drastic accuracy drop.